andreradtke/ProgrammingAssignment3/CodeBook.md

 bodyRotation_frequencySample_jerk_magnitude_mean|Mean of fast fourrier transform of body rotation jerk magnitude for a given time frame.|Renamed *fBodyBodyGyroJerkMag-mean()* from the oiginal dataset. bodyRotation_frequencySample_jerk_magnitude_standardDeviation|Standard deviation of fast fourrier transform of body rotation jerk magnitude for a given time frame.|Renamed *fBodyBodyGyroJerkMag-std()* from the oiginal dataset.

 ## activity_subset_averages

-Each of the previous variables was grouped by activity and volunteer and the mean value calculated for all the time samples and frequency samples available.

-The resulting dataset has the same variables, which have been renamed to reflect the summarization that has been performed.
-The following naming convention was applied:
+This dataset contains the same variables as above, which have been summarized according to the analysis below.
+The following naming convention was applied to the *averages* dataset:

 * *timeSample* was replaced by *totalTime*.
 * *frequencySample* was replaced by *totalFrequency*.
 * *standardDeviation* was replaced by *meanStandardDeviation*.

 # Analysis

+Each of the variables in *activity_subset* was grouped by activity type and volunteer ID, and the mean value was calculated for all the time samples and frequency samples available.